Skip to content

 Available with any of the following subscriptions, except where noted:

-The search results order is determined by a series of weighted comparisons of page content to the visitor's search term.
-Page content is separated out into comparison fields with varying weight based on where the content lives within the HTML of your pages.
+Search results are ordered based on how relevant each page's content is to the visitor’s query.
+Page content is separated out into comparison fields with varying weights based on where the content lives within the HTML of your pages.
 Comparison fields are grouped in order of weight:

 1. HTML title